 - Verification of completed observation hours

-- 3 recommendation forms (at least one from a former college instructor and at least one from a certified athletic trainer)
+- Minimum of one (1) from college instructor, and one (1) from certified athletic trainer

 The GRE is not required for admission.
 Please review the MSAT admission materials (PDF) before applying.

 The MSAT program is not responsible for documents lost in the mail, and all submitted application materials become the property of the School.

 *Official transcripts are those sent directly to Spalding from the issuing institution.
 Any transcript marked “issued to student” or any transcript that is hand delivered by the student is not considered an official transcript.

 Entry-level, Combined Bachelor’s and Master’s Program

 If you are an undergraduate student in the Bachelor of Science in Health Science or the Bachelor of Science in Natural Science, you must apply and be admitted into Spalding University prior to applying to the Master of Science in Athletic Training program.
 Once admitted to Spalding University as an undergraduate you must successfully complete 55 credit hours of the University Study Program including a minimum of 9 of the required 13 prerequisite courses with cumulative GPA of 3.0 or better, before you submit your application to the professional MSAT program.
 You must identify on the application how you intend to complete the remaining 4 prerequisites before athletic training program courses start.